TravelSizedLions/kleptool-package-manager/README.md

 Tools like cargo can indeed resolve dependencies sourced from public or private repositories outside of the dedicated [crates.io](crates.io) public package source.
 But they do so by assuming that the dependency you're looking for is a part of their ecosystem.
 Cargo will search for a cargo.toml and NPM will look for a package.json, but neither can look for the other, nor any other packaging system.
 On top of this, if you'd like to publish your code for others more conveniently, tools like NPM and Cargo have strict requirements for allowing packages to be published on their list of publicly available packages.

-Like these tools Klep supports reading from its own manifest file and resolving subdependencies, but if needed, it can be configured with plugins to translate npm, yarn, rust, and other manifest and lock files.
+Like these tools, Klep supports reading from its own manifest file and resolving subdependencies, but if needed, it can be configured with plugins to translate npm, yarn, rust, and other manifest and lock files.
 This means you're not limited to installing the dependencies available to a single ecosystem, and if the dependencies for a project have already been resolved a certain way, Klep will leverage that, providing even more stability and speed.

 And unlike these tools, ***there's no global public list of repositories, and no need for tool specific setup to access private ones.
 If you have the permissions to clone it, Klep can access it.***